Rufus100Procent/BrevoEmailSender/README.md

 # Send Email Using Brevo

-This project demonstrates the integration of Brevo (formerly Sendinblue) with a Java Spring Boot application.
-Brevo is a comprehensive email marketing and automation service that offers SMTP relay and transactional email services.
+Brevo (formerly Sendinblue) is a comprehensive email marketing and automation service that offers SMTP relay and transactional email services.

 ## Requirements